Growing Beetroot - Tips

 225 ml sunflower oil

-2 large beetroot, cooked & grated
+2 large beets, cooked and grated

 2 cups self-raising flour